 Day 6 Travel to Semuc Champey

 When you arrive in Lanquin you will be greeted by a sea of men shouting hotels to you.
-Most people stay at Zephyr lodge if you want somewhere a bit more lively.
-There are lots of great options though.
+Most people stay at Zephyr Lodge if you want somewhere a bit more lively.
+There are lots of great options though I personally recommend El Retiro.
 All of the local hostels run a free shuttle service though so I would have an idea of where you want to stay before you get there.
 Then listen out for them shouting the name and get a ride.
 If you do want to stay at Zephyr though you should book in advance if you can as it does get booked up in peak season.

 Day 7 Semuc Champey Tour